Over 40? Here Are 9 Clever Memory Exercises to Start Doing Today

 Stretch

-Physical activity in general is one of the pillars of brain health, as it is for heart and overall health.
-Interestingly, you may not need to work up a big sweat to benefit.
+Physical activity is one of the pillars of brain health, as it is for heart and overall health.
+However, you may not need to work up a big sweat to benefit cognitively.

 Carefree senior couple dancing in the living room